 Over the past year, due to unfavorable conditions in the credit market and constraints imposed by our Revolving Facility (as defined below), we have had limited investment activity in both the primary and secondary markets.
-In May 2009, the Company announced that it retained the investment banking firm of Stifel, Nicolaus & Company to help identify and evaluate strategic and financing opportunities and consider alternatives.
+The Company is also working with the investment banking firm of Stifel, Nicolaus & Company, which it retained to evaluate strategic transaction opportunities and consider alternatives.
 There is no assurance that the exploration and evaluation of strategic and financing alternatives will result in any transaction.